sounisi5011/metalsmith-postcss2/README.md

 ### Use Metalsmith plugin options

-If you need to specify an options in `metalsmith.json`, set the options to the value of the `metalsmith-postcss2` key.
+If you need to specify an PostCSS options in `metalsmith.json`, set the options to the value of the `metalsmith-postcss2` key.

 ```json
 {